open-edge-insights/video-ingestion/README.md

         ETCD_HOST: "<HOST_IP>"
       ...
       # Adding network mode host as below
+      # Please note that network_mode is not part of environment section
       network_mode: host
       # Comment networks section as below
       # networks: